coreylowman/dfdx/README.md

 1. Easy to use frontend interface.
 2. Easy to understand/maintain internals.
 Keep levels of indirection to a minimum.
-3. As much at compile time as possible (i.e. don't compile if something is not correct).
+3. Check as much at compile time as possible (i.e. don't compile if something is not correct).
 4. Maximize performance.
-5. Keep internals as flexible as possible.
+5. Keep internals as flexible (easy to change) as possible.
-6. No unsafe code[1]
+6. Minimize unsafe code[1]
-7. No RefCells used in internal code[2]
+7. Minimize Rc and RefCells used in internal code[2]

 [1] Currently the only unsafe calls are for matrix multiplication, and instantiating large arrays directly on the heap.

 [2] There is only 1 usage of RefCell in the `nn::Dropout` layer to make it's underlying rng easy to use.
-Tensors currently use `Rc<array>` to store data, to reduce allocations when they are cloned.
+The only things that use `Rc` are tensors to store their data. `Rc` is used instead of `Box` to reduce allocations when tensors are cloned.

 ## BLAS libraries